chainguard-dev/edu/content/chainguard/chainguard-images/using-the-image-diff-api.md

 ---

 The Chainguard Images Diff API generates a JSON-formatted list of package additions, removals, and detected CVEs in Chainguard Images.
-It is intended to provide an authenticated, machine readable, formatted list of changes between two image builds.
+It is intended to provide an authenticated, machine readable, formatted list of changes between two Chainguard Image builds.
 Combined with the [Tag History API](/chainguard/chainguard-images/using-the-tag-history-api/), you can use the Diff API to compare arbitrary builds of an Image over time and programmatically detect changes that might require gating a release or modifying your application code.

 This guide will cover:

 1. How to get an authentication token to query the Diff API
-2. Identifying image digests in a repository for comparison
+2. Identifying Image digests in a repository for comparison
 3. Making authenticated API calls using `curl` and programmatically using Go
 4. Parsing the results of an API call